subh83/RSJp-cpp/README.md

 ### Use:
-The header, `RSJparser.tcc`, provides the 'RSJresource' class that can be initialized using a 'std::string':
+The header, `RSJparser.tcc`, provides the `RSJresource` class that can be initialized using a `std::string` of the JSON text:
 ```C++
     RSJresource::RSJresource (std::string json_text);          // constructor
 ```